sanjimoh/sanjimoh/README.md

 ### Hi I'm Sanjit 👋

 I am a tech enthusiast & an open-source advocate.
-I am always open to collaborating on projects and innovative/disruptive ideas.
+I am always open to collaborating on innovative/disruptive ideas.
 I am Kubernetes & Cassandra certified professional.

 Find out more about me & feel free to connect with me here -